 Once you’ve hired a full staff, it’s time to start looking for software that will enable clear and efficient communication between you and your employees.
 Don’t fall into the trap of disorganization.
 Distributing confusing schedules and instructions only leads to more work on your part.

 We recommend that you try using a service like Slack to more effectively communicate with staff.
 There is a whole world of communicative software that your staff can download on their phones.
 Do some research and find the best one for you and your business.
+You can also communicate with your staff via social media.

 3. Hire a Graphic Designer